 When starting to look generally, I had the favour to do a root cause analysis for a big, Swedish bank, when I realized that the root causes, we got, was the same ones as was found in another analysis for another big company, but in a totally different domain, almost a decade earlier.
 Was this really only a coincidence?

-The more complex context we have, the more organizational principles are "activated" (the ones we need to fulfil in the context), which implies that the understanding of the context is absolutely decisive when transforming to a new method or framework.
+The more complex context we have, the more organizational principles are "activated" (the ones we need to fulfil in the context), which implies that the understanding of the context is absolutely necessary when transforming to a new way of working.
 To not fulfil the organizational principles, is affecting the human ability to collaborate and the possibility to solve the activities in the organization, strongly negative.
-Together this is also the reason why we shall never transfer a method from a clear context like production, to a complex context like product development, since more principles are "activated" in the complex context.
+Altogether this is also the reason why we shall never transfer a method from a clear context like production, to a complex context like product development.
+The reason is due to the fact that more principles are "activated" in the complex context, which never need to be fulfilled for a method in a clear context.

 The whole organization need to be involved